 The week between Christmas and New Year’s Day is major downtime for many people.
-The holiday parties are generally over, and you may have taken a couple extra days off work with nothing to do.
+The holiday parties are generally over, and you may have taken a couple extra days off work with little to do.

 Of course, you want to enjoy those down days, but don’t squander all that free time either.
-In the video below, Money Talks News money expert Stacy Johnson explains some smart money moves you can get done all in the course of watching your favorite shows on TV.
+In the video below, Money Talks News money expert Stacy Johnson explains some smart money moves you can get done, all in the course of watching your favorite shows on TV.

 Now let’s review those tips and add a few more.
 Turn on the TV and when the first commercial break begins, you’ll start.

 In between browsing online stores for after-Christmas sales, make a point to update all your passwords for next year, especially those for bank, credit card and other sensitive accounts.

 You could use a notebook and pen to record your new passwords, but a much better idea is using one of the numerous free password manager programs available.
 Most will generate and store strong passwords for you.
 You only have to remember one.
 See our article A Simple Way to Make Hackers’ Lives Harder and Yours Easier, then read reviews and download solutions at CNET.

 Another quick and easy money move is to get your free annual credit report.
 Federal law entitles you to one free credit report from each of the three major reporting agencies every year.
 Download one during a commercial break and review it for mistakes or suspicious activity.

 Make sure you are requesting your reports from AnnualCreditReport.com, which is the only website authorized under the law to provide free credit reports.
 Other websites might send you reports, but there’s usually a catch.
 For example, the site might automatically enroll you in a credit monitoring service or some other subscription program.
 (See: “How to Get Your Free Credit Report in 6 Easy Steps.”)

 A rule enacted last year permits employers to let flexible spending account participants roll over up to $500 to the next year.
 From the Treasury Department’s press release: